 - CST is prohibited from seeking to lease, sell or transfer the property to any third parties, including Yalong Investment Group, LLC.

 - Yalong is prohibited from using, occupying, or possessing any part of the property.

 CST recently delivered an offer of sale of the property to TCC, and TCC is working through the response process set forth in the parties’ 1957 agreement.

 - What is the history of the land transaction between CST and TCC?

-CST purchased the land from TCC, at a negotiated price, to begin operations in Claremont in 1957.
-As part of the parties’ original agreement, TCC retained a right to repurchase the property according to an agreed purchase-price formula if CST ever desired to sell or transfer the property or left Claremont.
+CST purchased the land from TCC at a negotiated price to begin operations in Claremont in 1957.
+As part of the parties’ original agreement, TCC retained a right to repurchase the property according to an agreed purchase-price formula if CST ever desired to sell or transfer the property or leave Claremont.

 - Does TCC have specific plans for the use of the property?

-TCC envisions several potential uses consistent with the higher education mission of TCC and consistent with local zoning and land use designations (the property is zoned Institutional Educational) including: additional student housing for several institutions caused by increased enrollment due to student deferrals and limited study abroad opportunities resulting from the pandemic; additional office and classroom spaces as institutions renovate or replace aging facilities; and new TCC initiatives and academic programs.
+TCC envisions several potential uses consistent with the higher education mission of TCC and consistent with local zoning and land use designations (the property is zoned Institutional Educational), including additional student housing for several institutions caused by increased enrollment due to student deferrals and limited study abroad opportunities resulting from the pandemic; other office and classroom spaces as institutions renovate or replace aging facilities; and new TCC initiatives and academic programs.

 - What is the current status of operations on the property?

-CST entered into a sale/lease agreement with Yalong, a developer/operator/tenant to operate and develop the property.
-Yalong has paid CST more than $10 million in connection with that agreement.
+CST entered a sale/lease agreement with Yalong Investment Group LLC, a developer/operator/tenant, to operate and develop the property.
+Yalong paid CST more than $10 million in connection with that agreement.